 The cultivation is the area that encircles the mountain.
-It surrounds the foot slopes of the Kilimanjaro that consists of cultivated farmland.
-The fertile volcanic soil at the vicinity of Mount Kilimanjaro and also present at the cultivation zone is ideal for farming, the cultivation zone gets abundant rainfall for farming.
+It surrounds the foot slopes of Kilimanjaro that consist of cultivated farmland.
+The fertile volcanic soil at the vicinity of Mount Kilimanjaro and also present in the cultivation zone is ideal for farming, the cultivation zone gets abundant rainfall for farming.
 This zone is characterized by moderate temperatures and is the first zone you pass on your way to your starting point for trekking.

 Altitude: 6,000 to 9,200 ft (1,800 to 2,800 m) Precipitation: 79 to 40 in (2,000 to 1,000 mm)

 The forest zone of Kilimanjaro receives abundant of moisture, precipitation and water in the form of streams and springs from the upper slopes of the mountain.
 This zone is characterized by warm and humid weather with mists existing under the heavily forested zone of canopies.

 The forest zone is almost always wet and muddy as it rains almost constantly here.

 Altitude: 9,200 to 13,200 ft (2,800 to 4,000 m) Precipitation: 51 to 21 in (1,300 to 530 mm)

 The next zone after traversing the thick forest of the rainforest zone of Kilimanjaro.
 The Heath & Moorland Zone is characterized by giant heathers and vast grassland.
 It is usually windy and rainy sometimes at a minimum level even though this region has lower humidity levels than the forest zone.